conda-incubator/conda-store/docs/administration.md

 setting is useful if you want to protect environments from modification from certain users and groups.

-`CondaStore.default_docker_base_image` is the base image to use for docker builds of Conda environments.
-This package at a minimum should have the [following packages installed](https://docs.anaconda.com/anaconda/install/linux/).
+`CondaStore.default_docker_base_image` default base image used for the Dockerized environments.
+Make sure to have a proper glibc within image (highly discourage alpine/musl based images).
+Can also be callable function which takes the `orm.Build` object as input which has access to all attributes about the build such as installed packages, requested packages, name, namespace, etc. This package at a minimum should have the [following packages installed](https://docs.anaconda.com/anaconda/install/linux/).
 Often times for non-graphic and non-gpu environments glibc is enough.
-Hence the default docker image `frolvlad/alpine-glibc:latest`.
+Hence the default docker image `library/debian:sid-slim`.

 `CondaStore.serialize_builds` no longer build Conda environment in parallel.
 This is due to an issue in Conda/Mamba that when downloading